Use EZOfficeInventory’s Zendesk app to manage tickets and incidents regarding all your equipment.

 1. Getting the error message when integrating with Zendesk, ‘The Requester <your email> doesn’t exist under Members in EZOfficeInventory …’

-Solution: The requester must exist in EZOfficeinventoy and Zendesk with the same email address.
+Solution: The requester must exist in EZOfficeinventory and Zendesk with the same email address.

 2. Zendesk users not being recognized in EZOfficeInventory

 Solution: For EZOfficeInventory to recognize users of your Zendesk account, you need to add them (by matching their email addresses in both systems).
 We currently do not support auto-importing users from Zendesk to EZOfficeInventory, but if you’re interested in having us implement this, please let us know by reaching out to us.

 3. Getting the error message in Zendesk “There was a problem accessing the data ….”

-Solution: This generally happens when the subdomain for the account is changed in EZO or a custom domain is added.
+- When the subdomain for the account is changed in EZOfficeInventory or a custom domain is added.
 To fix, simply disconnect Zendesk from Settings –> Add Ons and then reconnect.